 Many people wonder if they need vaccinations for Bali, and the answer is: it depends.
-It’s not uncommon to travel to Bali without any vaccinations, but we’ll outline what you need to ask your doctor, the vaccinations you might want to consider, and what diseases you should look out for.
+It’s not uncommon to travel to Bali without any vaccinations, but we’ll outline what you need to ask your doctor, the Bali vaccinations you might want to consider, and what diseases you should look out for during Bali travel.
 Continue reading to find out more.

-While there are no specific vaccination requirements for a trip to Bali, the first thing to do if you’re concerned about vaccinations is to visit a travel doctor or your GP at least 6 to 12 weeks before you head off on your trip.
+While there are no specific requirements for vaccinations for a trip to Bali, the first thing to do if you’re concerned about vaccinations is to visit a travel doctor or your GP at least 6 to 12 weeks before you head off on your trip.

 Ideally, before you travel anywhere, you’ll want to make sure all your general vaccinations are up to date.
 This means checking your childhood vaccinations, because some of these may require boosters.